HOME

 The Model Garage may have only been a setting in the series but maybe it was also a state of mind.
 It was a representation of all those small town shops that dotted the American landscape, a place where mechanics such a Gus did their magic.

-Gus was patterned after the small town natural mechanic that were so prevalent in the early days of motoring.
-He was an honest man who could "figure out" most any automotive problem that came through the door of "The Model Garage."
+Gus was patterned after the small town natural mechanics that were so prevalent in the early days of motoring.
+He was an honest man who could "figure out" almost any automotive problem that came through the door of "The Model Garage."
 The shop was the stage for the stories that dazzled young and old alike.

 I was one of those "dazzled" readers and I'm still a "Gus" fan.
 His problem solving techniques and common sense were traits I always tried to emulate.
 There were times when I thought I had done jobs he would've called his own and it gave me a great feeling of satisfaction..